-^{1.} Organic growth is defined as revenue growth in operations that have been open for at least a year at constant foreign exchange rates.
-This metric includes contract wins and excludes acquisitions including Derco

-These measures are Alternative Performance Measures, see Note 12 Original Equipment Manufacturers
+1. Organic growth is defined as revenue growth in operations that have been open for at least a year at constant foreign exchange rates.
+This metric includes contract wins and Original growths defined as revenue growth hope additions that have excludes acquisitions including Derco These measures are Alternative Performance Measures, see Note 12 Original Equipment Manufacturers